 Science

-There are two related studies that keep reappearing together so often on this Website that I am seriously contemplating a name change to "McMan’s Short Allele Serotonin Transporter Gene What’s Happening Now Web."
+THERE ARE two related studies that keep reappearing together so often on this Website that I am seriously contemplating a name change to "McMan’s Short Allele Serotonin Transporter Gene What’s Happening Now Web."

-On March 30, 2006, a panel of NIH brain researchers reported on their respective science projects to the NIMH Pediatric Bipolar Disorder Conference, held in Bethesda, MD.
+On March 30, 2007, a panel of NIH brain researchers reported on their respective science projects to the NIMH Pediatric Bipolar Disorder Conference, held in Bethesda, MD.
 What emerged from their presentations was the truly seminal impact of these two studies on our understanding of the biology of human behavior.

 Taken together, these studies and their successor findings have everything – a suspect gene, genes in collusion, tell-tale neurotransmitter trails, a smoking amygdala, limbic system accomplices, cortical funny dealings, and a complicit environment, all combining to create a deadly destructive swath of emotional mayhem.